Derbent, Konya

-Derbent is a town and district of Konya Province in the Central Anatolia region of Turkey.
-According to 2000 census, population of the district is 14,372 of which 7,440 live in the town of Derbent.
+Derbent is a municipality and district of Konya Province, Turkey.
+Its area is 359 km2, and its population is 4,052 (2022).

-Its area is 300 km², of which approximately 10 km² is irrigable and the total area of 156 km² is agricultural land.
+Its area is 359 km², of which approximately 10 km² is irrigable and the total area of 156 km² is agricultural land.
 The remaining part is settlements, forest and pasture land.
 In the Ottoman Period, the word "derbent" was used to mean department.
 In this sense, the outposts used in passages and straits on mountains are called "derbents".